 Featured gallery of scenic Yosemite photography by Richard Wong.
 Museum-quality limited and open edition fine art photography prints for sale.

 Established as a National Park in 1890 after extensive lobbying by the likes of Frederick Law Olmsted and John Muir, Yosemite National Park currently encompasses 748,436 acres and attracts more than 5 million visitors annually.
 Despite being a large national park, the majority of people tend to exclusively visit Yosemite Valley which is just several miles in length yet features a multitude of classic scenic views of Half Dome, El Capitan, Mirror Lake, waterfalls including Bridalveil Falls, Yosemite Falls and countless other natural landmarks.
-In addition to being of the first National Parks, the cultural history of Yosemite actually dates back about 3,000 years of Native American history.
-The park name and many of the famous attractions have Native American names as a result.
+In addition to being of the first National Parks, Yosemite's rich history includes diverse locations like Glacier Point, Vernal Fall, and the less-visited Hetch Hetchy Valley, each offering unique perspectives for Yosemite landscape photography.

 I offer personal consultations with my customers to determine which style of print is best for you and produce custom print files tailored to your needs.
 Printing and shipping of my fine art landscape and nature photos are handled by world-class professional print labs.
-For licensing inquiries, contact me.
-I’m here to help you through the process as you consider purchasing artwork for your home or office.
-If you have any questions, please don’t hesitate to reach out.
+My Yosemite photography for sale ranges from intimate scenes to grand vistas, perfect for large wall art that makes a statement in your home or office.
+For licensing inquiries or questions about my Yosemite Valley photography collection, please don't hesitate to reach out.

 Imagine standing before the awe-inspiring cliffs of El Capitan, with the golden light of dawn casting long shadows over the valley.
-Visualize the serene beauty as the mist dances around the base of majestic waterfalls, each a masterpiece in motion.
+The dramatic panorama from Tunnel View captures the essence of Yosemite's grandeur, offering a perspective that has inspired photographers for generations.
 The diverse landscapes of Yosemite are not merely a feast for the eyes; they transform into a haven for photographers, beckoning those with a passion for capturing the ephemeral moments of nature's splendor.

 Once a humble wilderness, Yosemite has evolved into a sanctuary where the art of nature photography flourishes.
 Its picturesque scenes are highly sought after by both photographers and fine art collectors.
 The play of light upon granite peaks, the tranquil surface of Mirror Lake, and the myriad hues of expansive meadows—every frame tells a profound story of nature's endless beauty.

 Beyond the visual treat, Yosemite encourages an intimate connection with the environment, revealing moments of clarity and inspiration through the lens.
+Yosemite wildlife photography offers rare glimpses into the lives of the park's inhabitants, from deer to bears, adding another dimension to the park's photographic appeal.
 As such, photographers find a rich source of creativity among these storied landscapes, consistently unveiling new perspectives in a place where art and nature converge.

 Ansel Adams: The Legend Who Framed Yosemite